ShichenLiu/CondenseNet/README.md

 ## Introduction

-CondenseNet is a novel network architecture with unprecedented efficiency.
+CondenseNet is a novel, computationally efficient convolutional network architecture.
 It combines dense connectivity between layers with a mechanism to remove unused connections.
 The dense connectivity facilitates feature re-use in the network, whereas learned group convolutions remove connections between layers for which this feature re-use is superfluous.
 At test time, our model can be implemented using standard grouped convolutions —- allowing for efficient computation in practice.
 Our experiments demonstrate that CondenseNets are much more efficient than other compact convolutional networks such as MobileNets and ShuffleNets.

 <img src="https://user-images.githubusercontent.com/9162722/32978657-b10fae0e-cc81-11e7-888d-1f9e4c028a9b.png">